D4NSER/LaboratorinisNr3/README.md

 >[!CAUTION]
 > These tests and the overview might contain some translating or timing mistakes, because it was done in a quite small amount of time to be perfected.
 Be careful of any mistakes that might occur.

+# How to run the code?
+## Makefile creation
+>[!NOTE]
+>The Makefile was designed to ensure successful linking of various files in the code.
+This tutorial will demonstrate two different methods for setting up and using the Makefile builder to execute my code.